Dilepton production from moaton quasiparticles

-\acknowledgments F.R.\ acknowledges discussions with K.\ Hayashi, L.P.\ with G.\ Markó, and S.T.S.\ with I.\ Stewart.
-As we were finishing this work, we also had discussions with K.\ Hayashi and Y.\ Tsue.
-Z.N.\ was supported by a Leverhulme Trust International Professorship grant number LIP-202-014 at Oxford.
+\acknowledgments L.P.\ acknowledges discussions with G.\ Markó; R.D.P., with T. Kunihiro and M. Kitazawa; S.T.S., with I.\ Stewart; F.R. and R.D.P., for stimulating discussions with K. Hayashi, and emails with him and Y.\ Tsue.
+Z.N.\ was supported by a Leverhulme Trust International Professorship grant number LIP-202-014 at Oxford (S. L. Sondhi).
 R.D.P. is supported by the U.S. Department of Energy under contract DE-SC0012704, and thanks the Alexander v.\ Humboldt Foundation for their support.
-L.P., F.R.\ and M.W.\ are supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Collaborative Research Center TransRegio CRC-TR 211 “Strong- interaction matter under extreme conditions” – project number 315477589 – TRR 211.
-M.W.\ acknowledges the support ot the Helmholtz Graduate School for Hadron and Ion Research.
+L.P., F.R.\ and M.W.\ are supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Collaborative Research Center TransRegio CRC-TR 211 “Strong-interaction matter under extreme conditions” – project number 315477589 – TRR 211.
+M.W.\ acknowledges the support of the Helmholtz Graduate School for Hadron and Ion Research.
 L.P. acknowledges the support of the Giersch Foundation.
 S.T.S. was supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics from DE-SC0011090; the U.S. National Science Foundation through a Graduate Research Fellowship under Grant No. 1745302; fellowships from the MIT Physics Department and School of Science; and the Hoffman Distinguished Postdoctoral Fellowship through the LDRD Program of Los Alamos National Laboratory under Project 20240786PRD1.
 Los Alamos National Laboratory is operated by Triad National Security, LLC, for the National Nuclear Security Administration of the U.S. Department of Energy (Contract Nr.
 892332188CNA000001).

 \onecolumngrid